elliottmckee/cfd-meshman/README.md

 # Usage
 - See examples.
 - If you need to modify the Mesh_Tools extrusion parameters (this is likely, it can be a bit finicky about these), modify [extrude_config.py](https://github.com/elliottmckee/cfd-meshman/blob/main/src/extrude_config.py).

+> [!CAUTION]
+> ADD QUICK NOTES ON HOW TO GET MAPBC FOR FUN3D

 # Other useful things
 - [meshio](https://github.com/nschloe/meshio) _can_ be useful for translating meshes into other formats.
 This is probably better than my own custom .msh<->.ugrid conversion functions, but I just couldn't get it to do what I needed it to at the time.